Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Moments of higher derivatives

 \end{proof} The following result is part of the proof of a sublemma (5.4.4) of \cite{ihara2}.
-We record it here as a lemma and, for the sake of completion, also include the proof. \begin{lm} For $T \geq 2$ and $x \geq (mT)^6$
+We record it here as a lemma and, for completeness, also include the proof. \begin{lm} For $T \geq 2$ and $x \geq (mT)^6$, we have

 \end{lm} \begin{proof} Let us denote

 The lemma is a consequence of well-known bounds for the number $N(\sigma, T, m)$ related to the number of zeros of $L(s, \chi)$ in a rectangle.
 In particular, for $0 \leq \sigma \leq 1$ and $T \geq 2$, define